gtxaspec/wz_flash-helper/docs/README_backup.md

 ## Overview

 The backup operation creates partition backup images for all partitions.
 Additionally, it creates an image for the entire flash and archive file(s) for writable partition(s).
-The partition backup images can be used later to restore partitions or for firmware switching.
+The partition backup images can be used to restore partitions or switch firmware.

 ## Guide